 Sometimes, though, the fish will drift back with the fly, examining it more closely before taking it or rejecting it.
 Those takes are more subtle, as the fish and the fly are drifting at the same speed so the take doesn't cause the line to stop.
 The fish isn't darting out and back, so there may not be any sideways twitch either.

 Strike detection is the hardest, though, are when there is little current at all, and the fish can hit the fly, realize that it is fake, and spit it back out causing little or no change in the movement or position of the fly.
 That may be why tenkara anglers in Japan pulse their fly when it is in an eddy.
-The action probably makes the fly more attractive, but it certainly creates a speed differential between the fly and the fish, and the anglers can feel the fish with their next pulse.
+The action probably makes the fly more attractive, but it certainly creates a speed differential between the fly and the fish.
+Also, I now think that fish will hit a moving fly more aggressively if they think it is "getting away" and thus they will either make your line twitch, cause a swirl at the surface or show a flash as they hit the fly and turn.
 If you watch the Japanese videos closely, the fly is almost always in quiet water when they are pulsing, not in the main current.

 Getting back to the pool and the strike detection lesson - when I returned the second evening and had the pool to myself, I cast just downstream of the rocks at the head of the pool, letting the bait or fly drift with the current into the middle of the pool.
 I rarely had to wait very long before a fish hit.